Admission for the January 2025 academic session is ongoing Apply Now!

 Introductory Econometrics3

-• Explain the various concepts used in econometrics;
+• Explain the various concepts used in econometrics.

 • Carry out data formatting, data mining, data processing, and interpretation of estimated models.